conan-io/conan-center-index/docs/review_process.md

 ## Stale PRs

 Conan Center Index uses [stale bot](https://github.com/probot/stale) to close abandoned pull requests.
 It's configured by [stale.yml](.github/stale.yml).
-When a pull request gets stale, [official reviewers](#official-reviewers) are allowed to update authot's PR, fixing or changing what is considered necessary to be accepted on review process.
+When a pull request gets stale, [official reviewers](#official-reviewers) are allowed to update author's PR, fixing or changing what is considered necessary to be accepted on review process.